goiaba/BookstoreClient/README.md

 java -jar BookstoreClient.jar <URI>

-The default URI points to http://localhost:8080/project2 for testing purposes.
-Our services are located at http://puluceno.com/ws so the right way of executing the client is:
+The default URI points to http://puluceno.com/ws so the user can omit the URI argument.

-java -jar BookstoreClient.jar http://puluceno.com/ws

 Tip: You can redirect the stderr to somewhere else than default output to have a better experience (for example, 2> /dev/null in linux or 2> nil in windows)

 The common steps to buy a book (or books):